elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-factors-should-be-considered-when-forming-a-study-group.md

 url: /learn/education-studies/questions/what-factors-should-be-considered-when-forming-a-study-group
 score: -1.0
 related_article1:
-    id: 164103
+    id: 164092
-    title: What are some effective techniques for managing time during exams?
+    title: >-
+        How can reflective writing enhance personal and academic growth?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-techniques-for-managing-time-during-exams
+    url: /learn/education-studies/questions/how-can-reflective-writing-enhance-personal-and-academic-growth
 related_article2:
-    id: 164093
+    id: 164091
+    title: >-
-    title: What are the key steps in preparing a presentation to ensure it is well-organized?
+        What are the essential elements of a well-structured academic essay?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-steps-in-preparing-a-presentation-to-ensure-it-is-wellorganized
+    url: /learn/education-studies/questions/what-are-the-essential-elements-of-a-wellstructured-academic-essay
 related_article3:
-    id: 164100
+    id: 164113
-    title: How can group discussions enhance collaborative learning in study groups?
+    title: >-
+        How can reflective writing be used to learn from personal experiences?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-group-discussions-enhance-collaborative-learning-in-study-groups
+    url: /learn/education-studies/questions/how-can-reflective-writing-be-used-to-learn-from-personal-experiences
 related_article4:
-    id: 164095
+    id: 164093
-    title: What strategies can be used to evaluate arguments critically?
+    title: >-
+        What are the key steps in preparing a presentation to ensure it is well-organized?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-used-to-evaluate-arguments-critically
+    url: /learn/education-studies/questions/what-are-the-key-steps-in-preparing-a-presentation-to-ensure-it-is-wellorganized
 related_article5:
-    id: 164098
+    id: 164091
-    title: How can goal setting and monitoring progress improve learning outcomes?
+    title: >-
+        What are the essential elements of a well-structured academic essay?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-goal-setting-and-monitoring-progress-improve-learning-outcomes
+    url: /learn/education-studies/questions/what-are-the-essential-elements-of-a-wellstructured-academic-essay
 ---

 &nbsp;